ZdravkoDimitrovArnaudov/AOS-XV6-RISCV/Projects/P0/README.md

 `fprintf(stderr, “whatever the error message is\n”);`

 ### General Advice
 **Start small, and get things working incrementally.** For example, first get a program that simply reads in the input file, one line at a time, and prints out what it reads in.
 Then, slowly add features and test them as you go.

 **Testing is critical.** One great programmer I once knew said you have to write 5-10 lines of test code for every line of code you produce; testing your code to make sure it works is crucial.
 Write tests to see if your code handles all the cases you think it should.
 Be as comprehensive as you can be.
-Of course, when grading your projects, we will be.
-Thus, it is better if you find your bugs first, before we do.
+(Don't rely in C compiler but -Wall can be useful!)

-**Use git.** Keep copies of older versions of your program around, as you may introduce bugs and not be able to easily undo them.
-A simple way to do this is to keep copies around, by explicitly making copies of the file at various points during development.
-For example, let's say you get a simple version of `fastsort.c` working (say, that just reads in the file); type `cp fastsort.c fastsort.v1.c` to make a copy into the file `fastsort.v1.c` .
+**Use git.** commit your changes frequently, as you may introduce bugs and not be able to easily undo them.
+A simple way to do this is to use commits, by explicitly making copies of the file at various points during development.
+The old way is to use copies.
+For example, let's say you get a simple version of `fastsort.c` working (say, that just reads in the file); type `cp fastsort.c fastsort.v1.c` to make a copy into the file `fastsort.v1.c` .**DONT DO IT THAT WAY**.
+Instead **USE GIT**.
 Git is designed to avoid this hashle: you can keep a constant timeline of your code.
 So, make frequent commits into the repository.
 Push to the server when you leave the lab.
 Put all code for this lab inside the dir **Projects/P0/**

 **Keep your source code private.** Your gitlab repository only can be seen by the professor.
 Note that to copy is not allowed (and can be easily detected with automated tools such as [this](https://theory.stanford.edu/~aiken/moss/)).

 ## Reference
 **Before beginning:** Read [OSTEP tutorial](http://pages.cs.wisc.edu/~remzi/OSTEP/lab-tutorial.pdf).
 It has some useful tips for programming in the C environment.

 A nice guide for **git** can be found [here](https://www.atlassian.com/git/tutorials/what-is-version-control).
 The subset used here is quite sparse.
 In particular we need to do git clone/git pull/git push/git commit/git add and git rebase.

 **Vagrant** information can be found [here](https://www.vagrantup.com/docs/getting-started/).
 Although it is quite useful, we will use here just as _simplication tool_.
 Shared folders allow to use the text editor you want in the host.
 Yes you can use Eclipse (although I recommend to take a look to others such as [Atom](http://atom.org/), [SublimeText](https://www.sublimetext.com/3), [Visual Code](https://code.visualstudio.com) or **VIM**😬).
 Try and pick your poison.
 Some of them has a nice git integration.

+# Evaluation
+You dont need to do anything to handin the material.
+The profesor will run a script at deadline date 00:00AM, grabbing all the material in ur repository.
+Any further change beyond this date will be ignored.
+This course, this material will be considered as a +10% extra to your final grade (yes, u can get a 11).
+The evaluation will be supported (experimentally) by automatic scripts.